 Substance Abuse and Loss of Control

 Abusing drugs and/or alcohol does lead to loss of control.
-Note that the word is "loss" not absence of control.
+Note that the word is "loss", not the absence of control.
 Drugs and alcohol do decrease the individual's ability for self-control.
 This does not render them powerless.
 Everyone has the ability to control their lives to a certain extent, but first, they have to want to.
 This includes understanding what led them to lose control and why they went down that path.
 It helps if they really believe their lives would be improved without the substance they crave.
 This brings up the question of quality of life.

 If a substance abuser once had a happy life surrounded with love and threw it all away for drugs or alcohol, this person can come to the realization that they made a huge mistake and will at least consider going through the processes that will help them regain their former lifestyle.